|

 success or failure of educational programs in rural Alaska, they are

-their ultimate viability.
-While the above description of the administrative
+thus, determine their ultimate viability.
+While the above description

-hope that administrators will thus be able to more readily
+that administrators will thus be able to more readily adapt their efforts

 and adaptive enough to be truly applicable across cultures.